-Street will be named for Junior Guzman-Feliz, but backers say more must be done in slain teen’s name
+Street renaming proposed for ‘Junior’ Guzman-Feliz, but backers say more must be done in slain teen’s name

 "Thank you so much for the honor," she said at the street renaming announcement.
 "But I want more.
 I want the justice for my son."

-She and other members of her family are working with the Justice for Junior Foundation, a grassroots community group, to try and get anti-gang legislation that they've gotten sponsored in the state legislature passed in the next session in Albany.
+She and other members of her family are working with the Justice for Junior Foundation, a grassroots community group, to get anti-gang legislation sponsored in the state legislature passed in the next session in Albany.

-"We propose the Junior Justice Act," said Estrella, of the Justice for Junior Foundation.
-The bill, if it becomes law, would automatically increase the category of felony for gang-related crimes.
-"If that gang violence is committed by an adult, it will yield a higher penalty."
+Dubbed the Junior Justice Act, the bill, if it becomes law, would automatically increase the category of felony for gang-related crimes.

+"If that gang violence is committed by an adult, it will yield a higher penalty," Estrella said.

-The family and the foundation also support at least two other protective measures that have been introduced in the legislature in the five and-a-half weeks since the murder of Guzman-Feliz.
+The family and the foundation also support at least two other protective measures that have been introduced in the legislature in the weeks since the June 20 killing of Guzman-Feliz.

-His family is also using some of the more than $330,000 that has been raised for them online to help to endow the Justice for Junior Foundation.
+His family is using some of the more than $330,000 that has been raised for them online to help endow the Justice for Junior Foundation.
 That, along with the street renaming effort happening far faster than any such measure in memory, had Junior's mother giving thanks on Monday.

 "This obviously is God," Leandra Feliz told PIX11 News.
 "It's not me.
 It's God.
 In the name of Jesus."

-PIX11 News has also learned that the foundation is looking into trying to convert the bodega where Guzman-Feliz was killed into a conflict resolution and community center.
+PIX11 News has learned that the foundation is looking into trying to convert the bodega where Guzman-Feliz was killed into a conflict resolution and community center.
 The prospect of that happening is, at this point, only speculation.

-It's worth noting, however, that as recently as a week ago, the prospect of the block where Junior died being officially renamed in his honor was also speculation.
+It's worth noting, however, that as recently as a week ago, the prospect of the block where Guzman-Feliz died being officially renamed in his honor was also speculation.
+Now, it's on course to become reality.

-Now, it's on a swift course to becoming reality.
-It has to go through an established city council and mayoral review process that is not expected at all to be difficult.
-Assuming it's not, Councilmember Torres said, the official unveiling of Lesandro "Junior" Guzman-Feliz Way should take place sometime in January.